 The New Orleans PTS program provided CWN the PTS risk scores for interviewed felony defendants from May 1, 2016 to May 31, 2017.
 As previously stated, risk scores relate to the risk of whether the defendant will return to court for subsequent proceedings and the risk the defendant will be rearrested.
-As seen in Figure 9, between May 2016 and May 2017, 36% of defendants who had a first appearance in magistrate court were considered low risk for failure to return to court and low risk of being rearrested.
-Figure 9 shows that the biggest category of felony defendants in magistrate court first appearances are considered low risk.
-The smallest risk category of defendant seen in magistrate court first appearances are those defendants who are "unscored" meaning defendants who are arrested on very serious charges (first- and second-degree murder, aggravated rape, and armed robbery with a firearm) and where a score is not assigned.
-CCXXX
+As seen in Figure 9, between May 2016 and May 2017, 36% of defendants who had a first appearance in magistrate court were considered low risk for failure to return to court and low risk of being rearrested.^{ccxix} Figure 9 shows that the biggest category of felony defendants in magistrate court first appearances are considered low risk.
+The smallest risk category of defendants who are arrested on very serious charges (first- and second-degree murder, aggravated rape, and armed robbery with a firearm) and where a score is not assigned.^{ccxx}

 Figure 10 shows the relationship between the pre-trial risk score categories and the bail (or ROR) set during the defendants' first appearance.
 Again, certain defendants received an "unscored" risk score category due to the seriousness of their alleged offenses (e.g., second-degree murder, aggravated rape, or armed robbery).
-The "unscored" risk score category means defendants who are arrested on very serious charges (first- and second-degree murder, aggravated rape, and armed robbery with a firearm) and where a score is not assigned. cexxii
+The "unscored" risk score category means defendants who are arrested on very serious charges (first- and second-degree murder, aggravated rape, and armed robbery with a firearm) and where a score is not assigned.^{ccxxii}